flutter/flutter-intellij/testing.md

 Validate basic application running and debugging.

 In the newly created app:
-* plugin in an Android device, or open the iOS Simulator
+* plugin in an Android device (or open the iOS Simulator)
 * set a breakpoint on the `_counter++` line
 * hit the `'debug'` icon to start the app running
 * verify the app appears on the device